retr0h/ansible-logrotate/README.md

 A role which manages the logrotate package, and provides a means to manage specific log rotate configurations.

+In process of moving this to into core [ansible](https://github.com/ansible/ansible/pull/8271).

 Role ready status
 -----------------